opensearch-project/project-website/_posts/2022-01-21-dashboards-plugins-intro.markdown

 ## How does all this work?

 Now that I've talked about what makes up a plugin, let’s take a look at how it all works.
 The job of discovering, initializing and running plugins within OpenSearch Dashboards is handled by the [plugin service](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/src/core/server/plugins/plugins_service.ts) within the core system.
-It begins when we start OpenSearch Dashboards using `yarn start`.
-This kicks off the core workflow as follows:
+It begins when you start OpenSearch Dashboards using `yarn start`.
+The core performs the following actions:

 - Read the config file `opensearch_dashboards.yml`
 - Discover the plugins and construct a dependency tree.
 Both [core plugins](https://github.com/opensearch-project/OpenSearch-Dashboards/tree/1.2/src/plugins) (plugins in the projects source that come with OpenSearch Dashboards) and external plugins